triciasawyer/todo-app/README.md

-# Lab 31-34

-## Project: Context API

-### Author: Tricia Sawyer

-### Problem Domain

-- Lab 31 features

-In Phase 1, we’re going to perform some refactoring of a Todo application built by another team.
-This application mixes application state and user settings at the top level and passes things around.
-It was a good proof of concept, but we need to make this production ready.

-Create a Detailed UML.
-Properly modularize the application into separate components, note the proposed file structure below.
-Implement the Context API to make some basic application settings available to components.
-Show three items by default.
-Hide completed items by default.
-Add the sort word ‘difficulty’ by default.
-Style the application using the Mantine Component API {target:_blank}.
-NOTE: The expectation to style this entire component in one day is likely unrealistic.
-The recommendation is to implement the required functionality, then systematically begin styling with Mantine.
-Match the comp image(s) as closely as possible.
-80% of the design work will likely take 20% of your time.
-By the end of the week, being mostly there with style is the goal!

-- Lab 32 features

-In Phase 2, we’re going to extend the functionality of our application by allowing the user to make some decisions on how they would like the application to function.
-Specifically, we’ll let them make changes to 2 settings.

-Implement the Context API to make some basic application settings available to components.
-How many To Do Items to show at once.
-Whether or not to show completed items.
-Hint: if reusing the custom useForm() hook, event validation may be necessary if using any Mantine component other </br>
-than "< TextInput />".

-Provide the users with a form where they can change the values for those settings.
-This should be given in the form of a new component, perhaps linked to from the main navigation.
-Hint: Use Browser Router to create the page/route/component for this.
-Once settings are updated, render the updated settings to the right of the “form”.
-Consider using "< Grid />", "< Card />", and "< When />" components.
-Save the users choices in Local Storage.
-Retrieve their preferences from Local Storage and apply them to the application on startup.

-- Lab 33 features

-In Phase 3, we’d like to extend the functionality of the application by requiring users be logged in to view items and also restrict access based on user type.
-The user stories from Phases 1, and 2 remain unchanged.
-For this phase, we are now adding the following new user stories.

-As a user, I want to provide a way for other users to create new accounts.

-As a user, I want to provide a way for all users to login to their account.

-As a user, I want to make sure that my To Do items are only viewable to users that have logged in with a valid account.

-As a user, I want to ensure that only fellow users that are allowed to “create”, based on their user type, can add new To Do Items.

-As a user, I want to ensure that only fellow users that are allowed to “update”, based on their user type, can mark To Do Items complete.

-As a user, I want to ensure that only fellow users that are allowed to “delete”, based on their user type, can delete new To Do Items.

-- Lab 34 features

-In Phase 4, we will finalize the functionality of the application by connecting to live servers for login, authorization, and data access.

-Technical Requirements / Notes
-Technical requirements for the core application are unchanged from the prior phases, with the addition of Performing actual HTTP requests with an Authenticated API server:

-Alter the Add, Toggle Complete, and Delete functions within your to do application to use your API instead of in memory state.
-Fetch the current list of items from the database on application start.
-Whenever you add/update/delete an item, refresh the state so the user can instantly see the change.
-Consider: Do you re-fetch from the server every time you make a change?
-If so, how?
-If not, how will you stay in sync?
-Alter the Login Context to use the server to login users instead of our mock users list.
-Be sure to store the token in state as well as in a cookie so you can reference it later.
+# Context API

+## Author: Tricia Sawyer

+### Project Overview

+This project is divided into several phases, each aimed at enhancing the functionality and user experience of a Todo application while improving its production readiness.

+### Phase 1

+In Phase 1, I focus on refactoring an existing Todo application and modularizing it for production use.
+Key tasks include:

+- Creating a detailed UML diagram.
+- Modularizing the application into separate components with a proposed file structure.
+- Implementing the Context API to provide basic application settings to components.
+- Displaying three items by default.
+- Hiding completed items by default.
+- Adding the default sorting option 'difficulty.'
+- Styling the application using the Mantine Component API.

+### Phase 2

+Phase 2 extends the application's functionality by allowing users to customize its behavior.
+This phase includes:

+- Implementing the Context API to make application settings available to components.
+- Allowing users to specify how many To Do items to display at once.
+- Enabling users to choose whether or not to show completed items.
+- Providing a settings form component accessible via the main navigation.
+- Rendering updated settings on the right side of the form.
+- Saving user preferences in Local Storage.
+- Retrieving and applying user preferences from Local Storage during application startup.

+### Phase 3

+Phase 3 introduces user authentication and access control.
+New user stories include:

+- Allowing users to create new accounts.
+- Enabling user login functionality.
+- Restricting access to To Do items for authenticated users only.
+- Controlling item creation, updates, and deletions based on user type.
+- Implementing role-based access control to determine user permissions.

+### Phase 4

+In Phase 4, this project is finalized by connecting to live servers for login, authorization, and data access.
+Key technical requirements include:

+- Revising the Add, Toggle Complete, and Delete functions to use an Authenticated API server.
+- Fetching the current item list from the database upon application start.
+- Updating the state instantly when adding, updating, or deleting items.
+- Considering synchronization strategies with the server.
+- Altering the Login Context to use the server for user authentication.
+- Storing authentication tokens in both state and cookies for future reference.

 ### Links and Resources